knowit/kubernetes-workshop/docs/_docs/workshop/configmap.md

 yorself, open your front end, and click the button to do a request.
 (By this time in the guide it should be configured to do requests against the backend.)

-You should see thath each response is different, because it is a different pod that responds.
+You should see that each response is different, because it is a different pod that responds.

 {% comment %}